Prosper-Tshumaa/Edera-Job-Portal/README.md

 #### Description:

-Careerhub is a job portal web application developed using the Laravel framework as a final project for the CS50 course.
+Careerhub is a job portal web application developed using the Laravel framework.
 The application allows employers to create job postings and job seekers to apply to those postings.
 The project also includes an Amazon S3 bucket for storing images and resumes.

 The application is hosted on an AWS EC2 instance with LAMP stack and MySQL server, providing a robust and scalable infrastructure for managing large numbers of job postings and job seekers.
 The project uses the Model-View-Controller (MVC) architecture to separate concerns and ensure maintainability and scalability.